Pentateuch with Rashi's Commentary Translated into English

-The Pentateuch with Rashi's Commentary Translated into English, was first published in London from 1929 to 1934 and is a scholarly English language translation of the full text of the Written Torah and Rashi's commentary on it.
+The Pentateuch with Rashi's Commentary Translated into English was first published in London from 1929 to 1934 and is a scholarly English language translation of the full text of the Written Torah and Rashi's commentary on it.
 The five-volume work was produced and annotated by Rev. M. Rosenbaum and Dr Abraham M. Silbermann in collaboration with A. Blashki and L. Joseph.
 The work has an extensive appendix of notes which display notable critical scholarship; the authors tackle difficult comments of Rashi.
 All the Hebrew text, including the Rashi, is in pointed non-Rashi font.
 The work is commonly known today as "Silberman's Rashi" (even though he was the second named co-author).

 Authors

-Morris Rosenbaum (1871-1947) was a UK rabbi.
-Abraham Morris (or Moritz) Silbermann (1889-1939) studied in Berlin and had settled in England, he was known for his 1927 German and English dictionary of the Talmud, Midrash and Targum (co-authored with Baruch Krupnik) and he was the publishing director of Shapiro, Valentine & Co.
-Aaron Blashki and Louis Joseph were learned laymen from Sydney, NSW.
+Morris Rosenbaum (1871–1947) was a UK rabbi.
+Abraham Morris (or Moritz) Silbermann (1889–1939) studied in Berlin and had settled in England; he was known for his 1927 German and English dictionary of the Talmud, Midrash and Targum (co-authored with Baruch Krupnik) and he was the publishing director of Shapiro, Valentine & Co.
+Aaron Blashki and Louis Joseph were learned laymen from Sydney, New South Wales.